iwishjames/jsexercises/exercises/day1Raindrops/README.md

   - In raindrop-speak, this would be a "PlingPlang".
 - 34 has four factors: 1, 2, 17, and 34.
   - In raindrop-speak, this would be "34".

+For my solution, please see the .js file within this folder.